Syrian/Iraqi humanitarian crisis

 It is important to remember that these people are seeking refuge from situations of conflict and trauma that many Australians would find hard to imagine.
 Some may require an extended period of adjustment once they arrive.
 Our priority is to support them through this time.

 Humanitarian entrants settled in Australia are permanent residents and as such have access to Medicare and income support benefits as any other Australian citizen or permanent resident.
 They are also eligible to receive English language training, torture and trauma counselling and a range of settlement services that are managed by the Department of Social Services (DSS).
+Program include:

 Community Hubs enable refugees and new migrants to fully participate in Australian life.
 Community Hubs assist people to access government and other services within their local community and provide services ranging from playgroups for pre-school children with multi-lingual storytelling, through to English classes, sewing groups and coffee circles.
 Hub trained staff and volunteers provide support, advice and mentoring.